 Students must report to class at 7:55 a.m.
 Any student who arrives to school after 7:55 a.m. must report to the main office.
 The staff member in the main office will record the time the student reports and mark the student as tardy.
 The staff member will sign the student's passbook so that the student can be admitted to class.
 Students who are tardy to school are recorded as "excused tardy," or "unexcused tardy" and this appears on the daily attendance report.
 For a tardy to be "excused", the student must have had a medical/dental appointment, legal appointment, court appointment, college visit (up to 3 per year), driver license or permit appointment, or a funeral and provide acceptable documentation.
 Parent notes will only excuse a tardy due to a funeral.
-The Associate Principal will verify this documentation.
-A parent or guardian must contact the Associate Principal completes his/her investigation with the parent/guardian, it is at the discretion of the Associate Principal whether or not to excuse the tardy.
+The Assistant Principal will verify this documentation.
+A parent or guardian must contact the Assistant Principal if s/he feels that there are any extenuating circumstances for the "unexcused tardy."
+After the Assistant Principal completes his/her investigation with the parent/guardian, it is at the discretion of the Assistant Principal whether or not to excuse the tardy.
 Students tardy to school and arriving after 8:18 a.m. will be considered to have cut the class if the tardy is unexcused.
 On a quarterly basis, when a student has unexcused tardies numbering 3-5, an office detention will be assigned.
-On a quarterly basis, when a student reaches 6 or more unexcused tardies, an extended detention will be assigned.